 1. Determine which scholarships – there are numerous websites that have listings of scholarships for your college-bound teen.
 Here are five websites which I discuss my likes/dislikes about each in the above FB Live video:

-Other offline places to check may be your employer, credit union, professional associations and foundations in your local community.
+Other offline places to check may be your employer, credit union, professional associations, and foundations in your local community.

-2. Add deadlines to family calendar so that it’s visible and serves as a reminder.
+2. Add deadlines to the family calendar so that it’s visible and serves as a reminder.
 Also, your teen can add the deadlines to their phone so that the deadline is not missed. (see Tip #4)

 3. Be prepared to write – Scholarship applications often require an essay (or two).
 If a scholarship application has an essay prompt, your teen must respond in a clear and compelling way. . . which takes practice and time.
 Your teen can get help with writing through a tutor, teacher feedback, writing program/camp, and reading for pleasure.